Battle of Pease River: The assault

 It must be also noted that a rare book from that period supports Quanah's claim that his father did not die at Pease River.
 In a book decades out of print, written in 1890, Carbine & Lance, The Story of Old Fort Sill, by Colonel W.S.
 Nye, the Colonel buttresses Quanah's version of the story.
 Ney says: "Accounts vary as to what happened.
 Captain Ross, who was acclaimed a hero for the deed, claimed and probably honestly believed that he had caught and killed Peta Nacona.
-But in the melee he pursued and shot Nawkohnee's Mexican slave, who was trying to save the fleeing Comanche women."
-Nye claimed that he encountered men who saw Nocona alive several years after Pease River, when he was ill with an infected war wound.
+But in the melee he pursued and shot Nawkohnee's Mexican slave, who was trying to save the fleeing Comanche women".
+Nye claimed that he encountered men who saw Nocona alive several years after the Pease River fight, when he was ill with an infected war wound.
 This version strongly supports Quanah's claim that his father survived Pease River, and died three to four years later of an infected wound.
 A 2012 book, Myth, Memory and Massacre: The Pease River Capture of Cynthia Ann Parker by Texas Tech University history professor emeritus, Paul H. Carlson and Tom Crum debunks most of the material in the apparently politically inspired 1886 book of James T. Deshields.
 They also document the primary sources who verify that Peta Nocona was not at the scene of the massacre and died around 1865, not December 1860.

 Aftermath

 At first Ross believed the woman he had captured was an American Indian woman.
-Some accounts say Martinez noticed her blue eyes, a rare trait for a native Comanche, and as the woman was questioned, she pointed at herself and said "me Cynthia."
+Some accounts say Martinez noticed her blue eyes, a rare trait for a native Comanche, and as the woman was questioned, she pointed at herself and said "me Cynthia".
 There were many claims as to who rescued Cynthia.
 Martinez claimed he identified her by her hair and eyes, as did Killhair.
 Another version, that of Sul Ross, in his official report on the battle wrote of identifying Cynthia Ann Parker, again quoted in Indian Depredations, by J.W.
 Wilbarger: 'Why, Tom, this is a white woman, Indians do not have blue eyes.'

 When Ross returned to Fort Belknap, Ross sent at once for Isaac Parker, a brother of Silas Parker and uncle to Cynthia Ann, who lived near Weatherford, Texas, but he was unable to positively identify this frail captive as his niece.
 Alas, though her remembered few words of English finally convinced Parker she was his niece, her travails had only begun.
 Although Cynthia Ann was lovingly cared for by her white family, she was unhappy in her new surroundings.
-Topasannah died of influenza in 1864, followed shortly by her mother, who starved herself to death.
+Topʉsana died of influenza in 1864, followed shortly by her mother, who starved herself to death.
 Cynthia Ann already was in mourning for her sons when her daughter died, leaving her without a reason to live.
 According to her neighbors "She thought her sons were lost on the prairie after she was captured.
-She would take a knife and slash her breasts until they bled and then put the blood on some tobacco and burn it and cry for hours."
+She would take a knife and slash her breasts until they bled and then put the blood on some tobacco and burn it and cry for hours".